SIXTEEN

 ”Slow?"

 "Maybe a lesbian film for starters.”
-Most of these young girls needed a little breaking in before moving them onto the real hard-core.
+Most of these young girls needed a time before moving onto the real hard-core.
 "Is that alright by you?"

 "Whatever.
-The sooner the better," the redhead answered, tugging on her jeans.
+The sooner the better.”
+The redhead tugged on her shirt, shoes and jeans.

 "I'll advance you $500 to tide you over, till we begin shooting.”

 "Thank you, Louie, this chance means a lot to me."
-The first thing she was doing upon getting back to her shabby studio apartment in North Hollywood was quit her minimum wage nurse's aide job.
+The first thing she was doing upon returning to her shabby studio apartment in North Hollywood was quit her minimum wage nurse's aide job.
 Stars didn't change bedpans.

 "Just fine, Louie."
 She pulled on her tee-shirt.
 "It's almost like I'll be a new me.”